 - GREAT SOURCE OF PLANT BASED IRON

 - ANTIOXIDANTS – Raw cacao powder contains a whopping 40 TIMES more antioxidants than raw blueberries.
-Antioxidants are needed for anti aging of the body both inside and also out; they help neatralise free radicals in the bloodstream to keep you in tip top condition and looking radiant.
+Antioxidants are needed for anti aging of the body both inside and also out.
+They also help neutralise free radicals in the bloodstream to keep you in tip top condition and looking radiant.
 What better excuse to eat raw dark chocolate do you need?

 - HIGHER CALCIUM CONTENT THAN COWS MILK

-- GIVES YOU ENERGY – The high magnesium levels in cacao will give you a long lasting energy boost, so great if you need a hit of energy mid-afternoon or before a gym session.
-Word of advice: if you are easily stimulated it is not advisable to eat too much before bedtime for obvious reasons.
+- GIVES YOU ENERGY – The high magnesium levels in cacao will give you a long lasting energy boost.
+Great if you need a hit of energy mid-afternoon or before a gym session.
+Word of advice: if you are easily stimulated it is not advisable to eat too much cacao before bedtime for obvious reasons.

-- GREAT FOR SKIN, HAIR AND NAILS – Cacao’s source of sulfur will help get you glowing due to its ability to build keratin and collagen, both of which are the building blocks to your skin, hair and nails.
-How truly awesome is that?
-COLLAGEN!
+- GREAT FOR SKIN, HAIR AND NAILS – Cacao’s source of sulfur will help get you glowing.
+This is due to its ability to build keratin and collagen, both of which are the building blocks to your skin, hair and nails.

-- HEALTHY GUT – Cacao can help improve your gut microbiome, and a healthy gut microbiome is associated with a strong immune system.
+- HEALTHY GUT – Cacao can help improve your gut microbiome.
+A healthy gut microbiome is associated with a strong immune system.

 - REDUCES STRESS – Yes, chocolate when you’re stressed isn’t just for comfort.
-It has been found in this Swiss study that dark chocolate (aka cacao powder) has been shown to reduce the stress hormone cortisol.
+It has been found in this Swiss study that dark chocolate (aka the cacao powder that it contains) has been shown to reduce the stress hormone cortisol.
 Too make cacao even better, the same study says they also found it to boost metabolism.

 - Cake or cupcake topping.

-- A chocolate pudding or desert: add chopped fruit, nuts, or shaved chocolate for added texture and MORE nutrition.
+- A chocolate pudding or desert in itself!
+Add chopped fruit, nuts or shaved chocolate for added texture and MORE nutrition.

 - Make it a little runnier with extra coconut cream for a delicious chocolate sauce for ice-cream, homemade waffles or anything else you would normally use chocolate sauce for.

-- Just leave it in your fridge and scoop out and eat spoonfuls as and when you like (my favorite method)
+- Just leave it in your fridge to scoop out and eat a spoonful as and when you have a sweet craving (our favourite method).

 You can make this frosting absolutely sugar free if you use xylitol or natural stevia as your sweetener.
-I like to grind down these sugars to a very fine powder (the consistency of icing sugar) before I add them, as it may be to grainy otherwise, and considering this frosting isn’t cooked means the sugar won’t melt down.
-You can do this in a spice or coffee grinder, or even a pestle and mortar if it’s all you have.
+It’s best to grind down these sugars to a very fine powder (the consistency of icing sugar) before adding them to stop any graininess otherwise.
+You can do this in a spice or coffee grinder, or even a pestle and mortar.

-- 1 X can very chilled coconut cream, all excess water drained out
+- 1 400ml can very chilled coconut cream all excess water drained out.

 - Melt broken up dark chocolate and coconut oil in a glass bowl over a pan of boiling water.
-It doesn't need to get too hot, keep all ingredients as cool as possible.
+It doesn't need to get too hot: keep all ingredients as cool as possible.
 Make sure your bowl doesn't touch the hot water as this may burn your chocolate.

 - Whisk in coconut cream until smooth.

-- Add your cacao powder and sweetener to taste and mix until smooth.
-You should be able to do this with a whisk or fork alone, but you can also use a blender or vitamix for even more fluffiness and smoothness.
+- Add your cacao powder and sweetener to taste.
+Mix until smooth.
+You should be able to do this with a whisk or fork alone; but you can also use a blender or Vitamix for even more fluffiness and smoothness.

-- Leave to chill in the refrigerator then use your yummy frosting whichever way you choose.
+- Leave to chill in the refrigerator for an hour or so.
+Use your yummy frosting whichever way you choose.